adrian154/photobox/INSTALLING.md

 * `imgurClientID`: OPTIONAL.
 The client ID of your Imgur application.
 Used to process Imgur posts when using Photobox as a Reddit viewer.

 You don't need to provide configuration for any storage engines, but the field must exist and contain a valid object.

+# Adding Users

+For now, users are added using the [configure.js](https://github.com/adrian154/photobox/blob/master/configure.js) tool.
+To add a user:

+`node configure.js adduser <username> <password>`

+To remove a user:

+`node configure.js deluser <username>`

+All users have full access to all collections and posts.
+Anonymous users cannot view any collections or posts.

 # HTTPS